batuhangonenc/solutions-for-cs/README.md

 #### Linked List Methods

+- self_destruct(), frees all the memory that using by it.

 - print (), prints linked list to end by root.

 - reverse (), prints linked list to root by end.